-For the purposes of Article 7(2) of the UK Securitisation Regulation, YBS has been designated as the entity responsible for compliance with the requirements of Article 7 of the UK Securitisation Regulation and will either fulfil such requirements itself or shall procure that such requirements are complied with on its behalf, provided that YBS will not be in breach of such undertaking if YBS fails to so comply due to events, actions or circumstances beyond YBS' control.
+For the purposes of Article 7(2) of the UK Securitisation Regulation, the Issuer has been designated as the entity responsible for compliance with the requirements of Article 7 of the UK Securitisation Regulation and will either fulfil such requirements itself or shall procure that such requirements are complied with on its behalf, provided that the Issuer will not be in breach of such undertaking if the Issuer fails to so comply due to events, actions or circumstances beyond its control.
 YBS will be responsible for compliance with Article 7 of the UK Securitisation Regulation for the purposes of Article 22(5) of the UK Securitisation Regulation.

 The relevant regulatory and implementing technical standards, including the standardised templates which set out the form in which the relevant reporting entity is required to comply with certain of the periodic reporting requirements have been adopted by the FCA (the UK Disclosure Templates).
-The Issuer will comply with the transparency and reporting requirements under the UK Securitisation Regulation and will make use of such UK Disclosure Templates (as amended, varied or supplemented from time to time after the Issue Date).
-The information required to be made available for the purposes of Article 7(2) of the UK Securitisation Regulation will be published or made otherwise available by YBS via by means of a securitisation repository or (where no securitisation repository is registered in accordance with Article 10 of the UK Securitisation Regulation) by means of the Reporting Websites (or such other website as may be notified by YBS to the Issuer, the Note Trustee, each Rating Agency and the Noteholders from time to time), being a website that conforms to the requirement set out in Article 7(2) of the UK Securitisation Regulation.
+The Issuer will comply with the transparency and reporting requirements under the UK Securitisation Regulation and will make use of such UK Disclosure Templates (as amended, varied or supplemented from time to time after the Closing Date).
+The information required to be made available for the purposes of Article 7(2) of the UK Securitisation Regulation will be published or made otherwise available by the Cash Manager (on behalf of the Issuer) by means of a securitisation repository or (where no securitisation repository is registered in accordance with Article 10 of the UK Securitisation Regulation) by means of the Reporting Website.